Veditha04/CS6366_Anamoly_Detection/README.md

 - Harichandana Samudrala(G48786002) - Github: harichandana94
 - Veditha Reddy Avuthu(G436964371) - Github: Veditha04
 ## Project Summary
-This project aims to develop an AI system that can automatically detect and localize defects in industrial products using only defect-free images for training.
-The system leverages a **multi-scale U-Net autoencoder**, which learns to reconstruct normal patterns but struggles on anomalous regions, enabling defect detection via reconstruction error analysis.
+This project aims to automatically detect and localize defects in industrial products using only defect-free images for training.
+The approach is based on a multi-scale U-Net autoencoder, which learns to reconstruct normal patterns.
+During testing, regions that do not match the learned patterns reconstruct poorly, and these reconstruction differences are used to identify and localize defects.

 **Key Objectives:**
 - Train on defect-free industrial images only.